 While there are four games in the series so far we suggest playing The Sims 3.
-It features more age ranges (The Sims 4 doesn’t even feature toddlers in the base game), the ability to travel to other neighbourhoods and manage them too, and the level of both developer and mod support was far higher than other games in the series.
+It features more age ranges (The Sims 4 doesn’t even feature toddlers in the base game, although you can get them with the best Sims 4 mods), the ability to travel to other neighbourhoods and manage them too, and the level of both developer and mod support was far higher than other games in the series.

 The Sims 3 is a well-rounded package that still looks good today.
 Just try not to name Sims after your close friends or family as that doesn’t usually go well – ‘what do you mean you locked me in the basement?’
 Agh!